yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 menu : "no-main"
 ---
 The [microzed](http://zedboard.org/product/microzed) development board has Xilinx zynq7000 chip.
 It has an application process unit with cortex a9  and FPGA fabric.
 The board also contains interfaces like SDIO and QSPI.
 I want to install Linux on it directly with yocto and without petalinux, which runs yocto behind the scene, so I tried to eliminate the need to use it.
 Why do so?
-* It is interesting, and I have a lot of experience with yocto it very easy to work with its script once you know it
+* It is interesting, and I have a lot of experience with yocto and it very easy to work with its script once you know it
-* work the same as other processors: IMX, stm32Mp157, etc'
+* easy porting to other processors: IMX, stm32Mp157, etc'
 * using build tools like CMake,Autotools, and yocto scripts make it very easy to port SW between different processors.

 I found the [meta-xilinx](https://github.com/Xilinx/meta-xilinx) layer and used it to build a Linux system for the microzed board.
 Refer [here](https://github.com/Xilinx/meta-xilinx/tree/master/meta-xilinx-bsp/conf/machine)  for a list supported bords and creating a custom board can be very easy if one tracks the existing ones.

-## yocto instlation
+## yocto installation
 The basic yocto installation includes poky and meta-Xilinx layers; check out the following yocto layers and switch to zeus branch:
 ```bash
 mkdir yocto